cyberconnecthq/cyber-docs/docs/pages/governance/delegate-overview.md

 ## Participate in Delegation

-Learn more about the delegates of CyberDAO, delegate your voting power, and explore becoming a delegate by creating your delegate statement on the Cyber Governance Portal on Agora.
+Learn more about the delegates of CyberDAO, delegate your voting power, and explore becoming a delegate by creating your delegate statement on the [Cyber Governance Hub](http://gov.cyber.co/) on Agora.